ourstories/ourstories.github.io/_posts/1901-04-18-Turkey-Egg.md

 7. Thomas Vaughn Bryant (b.
 1888)
 9. Vaughn Motley Bryant (b.
 1916)

 John Bryant fought in the Revolutionary war.
 Two of John's Uncles fought [Cornwallis](https://en.wikipedia.org/wiki/Charles_Cornwallis,_1st_Marquess_Cornwallis) in the [Battle of Guilford Court House](https://en.wikipedia.org/wiki/Battle_of_Guilford_Court_House).
 One (Thomas) died in combat and the other (Isaac) was wounded in combat.
 Both John's Mother (Jane) and Grandmother (Elizabeth) were 3rd generation Huguenots.
+At that time James Sr. and James Jr. were named [Jacques Briand](https://www.huguenotmanakin.org/registered-lineages) which was later anglicized to James Bryant.